mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-8-7-Culture.md_toc.md

             cycle
             stages](#discussion-in-relation-to-other-research---beyond-design-cycle-stages)
         -   [On Game Jamming](#on-game-jamming)
-        -   [Observations / Discussions on Dimensions of Authenticity](#observations-discussions-on-dimensions-of-authenticity)
-            -   [Observations on Authenticity in project approaches](#observations-on-authenticity-in-project-approaches)
-            -   [The potentially awesome impact of lifting the lid on authentic technologies](#the-potentially-awesome-impact-of-lifting-the-lid-on-authentic-technologies)
-            -   [Different black boxes for different goals](#different-black-boxes-for-different-goals)
-            -   [Increased scaffolding of tools can increase instrumental agency but at what cost?
-EXPLORE AS TENSION?
-MOVE TO CH.
-                4?](#increased-scaffolding-of-tools-can-increase-instrumental-agency-but-at-what-cost-explore-as-tension-move-to-ch.-4)
     -   [Discussion of three dimension of agency using a metaphorical approach](#discussion-of-three-dimension-of-agency-using-a-metaphorical-approach)
+        -   [Justifying the use of Metaphors in these FINDINGS](#justifying-the-use-of-metaphors-in-these-findings)
+        -   [The use of concepts of mediation and dual stimulation in this exploration of the development of agency](#the-use-of-concepts-of-mediation-and-dual-stimulation-in-this-exploration-of-the-development-of-agency)
         -   [Affordances as points on a climbing wall to support understandings of instrumental agency](#affordances-as-points-on-a-climbing-wall-to-support-understandings-of-instrumental-agency)
+        -   [Discussion on agency concerning tools and resources (authenticity in particular)](#discussion-on-agency-concerning-tools-and-resources-authenticity-in-particular)
         -   [Playgrounds and sheltered harbours as a way to explore conceptions of relational agency - INTEGRATE MY FINDINGS](#playgrounds-and-sheltered-harbours-as-a-way-to-explore-conceptions-of-relational-agency---integrate-my-findings)
+            -   [How to seed relational practices in the community garden of the program / Growing / Gardening metaphors](#how-to-seed-relational-practices-in-the-community-garden-of-the-program-growing-gardening-metaphors)
+            -   [The freedoms and restrictions of playgrounds](#the-freedoms-and-restrictions-of-playgrounds)
         -   [Exploring transformative agency using the metaphor of Kedging anchors](#exploring-transformative-agency-using-the-metaphor-of-kedging-anchors)
-            -   [Dual stimulation and conceptions of agency](#dual-stimulation-and-conceptions-of-agency)
             -   [Kedging anchor metaphor](#kedging-anchor-metaphor)
     -   [Synthesis Section](#synthesis-section)
         -   [SYNTHESIS - How different forms of agency are developed and